 Tip: Do some serious due diligence before making a big tech purchase (e.g., laptop, smartphone, SLR camera, etc).
 Not all manufacturers will honor a warranty if the product was purchased in a country outside your own.

 MBK’s eight floors (the top two floors are more about entertainment than shopping) are carved into sections with a color-coded alphanumeric grid system.
 Although bewildering at first, you’ll soon get the hang of it.

-Watch out for this classic scenario inside MBK: You find something that catches your interest but decide to wait and shop around for a better price.
-In the end, you don’t find the item anywhere... else, then can’t find the original shop again.Continue to 9 of 10 below.
+Tip: Watch out for this classic scenario inside MBK: You find something that catches your interest but decide to wait and shop around for a better price.
+In the end, you don’t find the item anywhere else, then can’t find the original shop again.
+It happens!

 Eating in MBK Isn’t Expensive